khusanov-m/vue-course/18. Optimizing & Deploying Vue Apps/3.1 deploy-01-starting-project/README.md

   - After all, firebase config will be created
 7. As firebase config done, run `firebase deploy` to deploy your app/webpage to firebase hosting

+### P.S.
+Firebase allow to use the project for 30 days.
+In case if the project don't work properly after `npm run serve` that means you need to create new project in Firebase and connect new project's API to all components where it was used.